 March Madness Today

 Today's March Madness is different from the original version.
 Nowadays an "Elite Eight" of teams advances to the state finals, but there are eight tournaments — Class 1A, 2A, 3A and 4A versions, from the smallest schools to the largest, for both boys and girls, played in Peoria and Normal.
-"The Happening," a thrilling contest featuring the state's best three-point shooters and dunkers, is now a part of these tournaments as well.
+"The Happening," a thrilling contest featuring the state's best three-point shooters, is now a part of these tournaments as well.
 And starting in 1996, the "March Madness Experience," an exhibition hall full of fun, games, and good times, has allowed fans of Illinois high school basketball to join in the action.

 The popularity of these events now allows the IHSA to provide more than just good entertainment for its fans.
 A significant portion of the fees generated from the licensing of the unified marks "March Madness" and "America's Original March Madness" are used to fund college scholarships for Illinois high school boys and girls.